-8.9 Nursing Club
+9.9 Nursing Club

 Active membership in the Nursing Club is open to members of the SCC student body who are currently enrolled in the SCC Nursing Program.
-The club's purpose is to promote an interest in the field of nursing, to foster a sense of service within club members, to promote health awareness, and to allow club members to play a proactive role in their community.
+The club's purpose is to promote an interest in nursing, foster a sense of service within club members, promote health awareness, and allow club members to play a proactive role in their community.
 Members participate in fundraising activities and receive funds from the SCC Associated Student Government for club activities such as travel to conventions and regional workshops.
-Members sponsor educational guest speakers, community projects and events, and they attend meetings of the SCC Associated Student Government and participate in school-sponsored activities.
-Officers are elected for the club and include the President, Vice-President, Secretary and Treasurer.
+Members sponsor educational guest speakers, community projects, and events, and they attend meetings of the SCC Associated Student Government and participate in school-sponsored activities.
+Officers are elected for the club and include the President, Vice-President, Secretary, and Treasurer.
 The club advisor is a nursing faculty member.

-8.10 Student Services
+9.10 Student Services

-SCC's student center, the Lair, is the center of student activities and services.
+The Lair, SCC's student center, is the center of student activities and services.
 The college store and the cafeteria are located in the Lair.

 The Student Health Clinic is located in the Jenkins Wellness Center (Building 7).
 It is open to all currently registered SCC and SFCC students.
 There are regularly scheduled hours during Fall, Winter, and Spring Quarters, with limited hours during Summer Quarter.
-Students may schedule appointments to be seen or may walk in for services.
+Students may schedule appointments to be seen or may walk-in for services.

-8.11 Telephones
+9.11 Telephones